• Skip to primary navigation

 Pro Tips:

-1. If you are using thicker bacon, you will need to flatten it a bit with the flat edge of a knife.
-Thinner bacon is up to you.
+1. If you are using thicker bacon, you may want to flatten it a bit with the flat edge of a knife.
+This will widen it, allowing you to wrap the chicken better and trim some fat.
+Alternatively, you can use thinner bacon.

-2. Chicken thighs work fine or substitute in small sausages or other things.
+2. Chicken thighs work fine or can be substituted for small sausages or other things.

 3. The cayenne pepper is optional.
 It adds some heat.

-4. It can be made up a day ahead after covering the chicken in bacon but before coating it with sugar and spice mix.
+4. It can be made up a day ahead after covering the chicken in bacon and securing it with a toothpick before coating it with sugar and spice mix.

 5. Serve warm.
 A griddle or crock pot will work nicely.
-See the post for discussion about food safety.
+See the post for a discussion about food safety and keeping them warm.

 To adjust the recipe size: